Dr. Audra Walsh

 I live in Saint Petersburg with my husband and two children.
 I enjoy frequenting the area’s beautiful parks and beaches with my family.
 My hobbies include running, yoga, and attending music concerts.

 I am post-doctoral psychology resident with experience working with children/adolescents, families and adults across school, home, and clinical settings.
-I am finishing my Doctorate degree in Clinical Psychology from Fielding Graduate University based in Santa Barbara, California.
+I completed my Doctorate degree in Clinical Psychology from Fielding Graduate University based in Santa Barbara, California.
 Also, I earned a dual Master’s degree in both Special and General Education from Nazareth College located in upstate New York.
 Prior to pursuing a Doctoral degree, I worked as a special educator predominantly with children with Autism Spectrum Disorders within the public and private school systems in Atlanta, Georgia.

 My experience includes conducting comprehensive Neuropsychology and general Psychology assessments across children and adults, and implementing collaborate, evidence-based treatment tailored to meeting individual and family needs.
 While I am predominantly oriented in cognitive-behavioral therapy, I believe in a client-focused treatment model and have experience with ABA, positive psychology, and aspects of play therapy.
 I have worked with children, families and adults with diverse backgrounds, abilities and challenges including, oppositional and aggressive behaviors, social deficits, executive function and attention problems, sensory difficulties, developmental delays, learning disabilities, Autism Spectrum Disorders and other neurodevelopmental disabilities, and mental health problems.